Old Fashioned Chocolate Cake is to die for!!! This is best chocolate cake recipe that was waiting to be found.

 Although it can be a challenge to recreate old recipes with no instructions, it's a great learning experience and an important part in my culinary journey.
 As I have said before, old family recipes are also a direct link to the past.

-Aunt Lou's Dark Cake
+Aunt Lou's Chocolate Cake Recipe Card

 Here is a 100 year old family recipe for chocolate cake with a tasty coffee cream glaze.
 This make a rich chocolate cake the old fashioned way.